eddieschwasnick/modeling-market-dynamics/README.md

 ---

 ## Summary
+Rather than trying to predict the exact price level of SPY, this project focuses on modeling the underlying price dynamics and structural behavior of the market.
+The goal was to replicate how prices move generally over time.
+Such as their volatility, drift, and curvature—under different modeling assumptions:

 I created two models to try to simulate how SPY moved in 2023:

 - **Flat Model:** regular Geometric Brownian Motion with constant drift and volitility
 - **Curved Model:** changes the drift each day based on how strong the previous daily returns are (using a 30 day rolling Sharpe ratio)

+By comparing simulated trajectories to actual SPY data, the emphasis is on understanding the shape and structure of market motion, not on short-term price prediction accuracy.

-I then compared both models to the real SPY prices to see which one tracked better (using a correlation coefficient)
+I compared both models to the real SPY prices to see which one tracked better (using a correlation coefficient)

 ---